zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/07-sinhala-google.md

 The moon is double.
 For those who are sunburned, the sun is doubled.
 For those with sensory deprivation, the senses are twofold.
 For those who have Brahma Vratha Brahma becomes twice.
 God is second to those who are God-fearing.
 Directions The direction is twofold for the vultures.
-Does anyone accept someone’s dexterity They are twos.
+Does anyone accept someone's dexterity They are twos.

 [APZ 12.7] (# apz12.7) # apz12.7 .ref .apz} "Many Sacrifices in This World"